bszonye/civ7-town-trix/README.md

 ## localization
 supported languages:

+- Italian (translated by leonardfactory)
+- Korean (translated by Hotsolidinfill)
 - Russian (translated by Webrok)
 - Simplified Chinese (translated by thendye)
-- Traditional Chinese (translated by alwdark) thank you all for your help!
+- Traditional Chinese (translated by alwdark)

+thank you all for your help!